TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 **How can I make my current architecture resilent to regional failures?**

-Use of CDNs for geographically dispersed users, deploy critical components in multiple regions, enable PITR for Data Stores as a Backup-and-Restore Mechanism, Cross-region replicas, DynamoDB Global Tables,

-Use Route 53 health checks to control DNS failover from an API Gateway API in a primary region to an API Gateway API in a secondary regionConfigure Route53 DNS Health check to failover to an API Gateway in a secondary region, (We will have to make sure we've got all the required resources in that regions), Cost-Redundancy Tradeoff.
+If high availability and failover capabilities are critical, the regional setup with Route 53 offers better control over traffic distribution during regional outages.
+Configure Route53 DNS Health check to failover to an API Gateway in a secondary region, (We will have to make sure we've got all the required resources in that regions), Cost-Redundancy Tradeoff

+Deploy critical components in multiple regions, enable PITR for Data Stores as a Backup-and-Restore Mechanism, Cross-region replicas, DynamoDB Global Tables,

 **What other strategies can be implemented to make this architecture even more scalable?**
 Custom Auto-Scaling Logic using CloudWatch Alarms

 **How can I make this even more secure & withstand potential threats?**
+Use WAF on top of API gateway for enhancing the security of the current architecture.
+By configuring WAF ACLs and associating them with the API, we can mitigate common web exploits and protect against malicious WebSocket requests.

-**How might I further optimize costs within my architecture while maintaining performance?**
+**How can I achieve a better Performance Optimisation, while maintaining costs?**

+If we're looking at a geographically dispersed audience, and need to reduce connection times, I'd go in for the Edge-Optimised API Gateway.
+With Regional API Gateway, the requests traverse through the public internet.
+While with an Edge-optimised API gateway, the API requests travel through the CloudFront Points of Presence (PoP), before hitting the regional endpoint.
+This is a simpler, and an effective solution, with minimal costs & configuration.
+If I need more control over the routing logic/ global load balancing, and and more concrned about the DR Capabilities, Multiple Regional API Endpoints with Route 53 Latency-Based Routing would be my alternative here.

+I might alter the provisioned concurrency parameter here, based on observation and monitoring, since it might increase my standing costs.
+(Similarly for the DynamoDB Throughput)

 **What operational efficiencies can be introduced?**